malinpalo/Tastebook/TESTING.md

  - In the Navigation bar at the top of the page, if a User clicks on the Register link, they will be brought to the registeration page wehere they can sign up, once they sign up they will be able to access full functionality of the site.

 #### Signin | Signout
-*As a User I can Sign-in/ Sign-out so that I can access features when signed in and signed out so that no one can access my account.*
+*As a User I can Sign-in/Sign-out so that I can access all of the futures on the website when signed in and to maintain personal security by signing out*
  - When a User is not logged in the login link will be visible to the far right in the navigation bar, the same link will change to logut when the user is logged in.
- - When the User enters their login credentials they wil be able to access the full fuctionality of the site, when the user is logged out they will not have full access on the site and their account will be secure.
+ - When the User enters their login credentials they wil be able to access full fuctionality of the site.
+When the user is logged out they will not have full access on the site and their account will be secure.

 #### Homepage
 *As a User I can be welcomed by a homepage so that I can get a clear picture of what the website is all about and how to use it*